 Other pieces of backstory and relevant information can be revealed throughout the rest of the story in different ways.
 A minimal description is acceptable in most cases, but try to do more showing than telling.
 Let things be revealed through actions and circumstances, rather than a character (or narrator) just saying it all.

 When someone has just started reading your story, they don’t know the characters yet.
 They don’t know anything about their lives.
-They aren’t invested in your characters – not yet anyway.
+They aren’t invested in – not yet anyway.
 You need to reel them in with something interesting that will make them care about your characters and their lives.

-4. Add a Significant Secondary Character
+5. Add a Significant Secondary Character

 Your main protagonist will, of course, be your main focus.
 However, it is a good idea to place some importance on a secondary character or two in the beginning as well.